Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 7. Dolomitic Lime

-This product is similar to agricultural lime but contains a higher magnesium content.
-It’s an excellent choice for soils that are both acidic and deficient in magnesium.
+Dolomitic lime is a type of agricultural lime that contains magnesium in addition to calcium.
+It is an excellent choice for soils that are both acidic and magnesium-deficient.

 To use, begin by determining your soil’s pH and magnesium levels.
 Next, spread the lime evenly across your soil surface using a broadcast spreader for larger areas or by hand for smaller patches.

 Work the lime into the top few inches of soil to ensure it is well mixed.
-Dolomitic lime also works gradually, so it can take several months for the soil’s pH to fully adjust.
+Dolomitic lime also works gradually, so it can take several months for the soil’s pH to adjust fully.

 Plants That Prefer Alkaline Soil

-Several plants grow well in alkaline soil.
-These are lavender, clematis, carnations, hydrangeas, and lilacs.
+Several plants grow well in alkaline soil, including lavender, carnations, and lilacs.
+Some clematis varieties also tolerate alkaline conditions.

 Certain types of vegetables, such as beans, cabbage, kale, and beets, also thrive in alkaline soil.